 Yes.
-Last year, as in years past, the tap water in the Hill drinking water system on JB MDL - Lakehurst met all U.S. Environmental Protection Agency (EPA) and New Jersey (NJ) state drinking water health standards.
-Members of the 87th Air Base Wing Medical and Civil Engineer Groups safeguarded water supplies and once again are proud to report that our system is in full compliance with primary water quality standards.
+Last year, as in years past, the tap water in the Hill drinking water system on JB MDL - Lakehurst met all U.S. Environmental Protection Agency (EPA) and New Jersey Department of Environmental Protection (NJDEP) drinking water health standards.
+Members of the 87th Air Base Wing, 87th Medical and 87th Civil Engineer Group safeguarded water supplies and once again are proud to report that our system is in full compliance with primary water quality standards.
 This report is being distributed to consumers to provide information, enabling consumers to make personal health-based decisions regarding drinking water consumption.
 The report provides sampling data for the water system and discusses health concerns for any contaminant detected in the system.
 The report also provides definitions so consumers are clear on the terminology and material presented in this report.
 Additional information concerning water consumption anywhere in the United States can be obtained by calling the Safe Drinking Water Hotline, toll free at (800) 426-4791.